AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-accessibility-auto-tag-api/quickstarts/java/index.md

 ```

 This set of code defines what we're doing (an Autotag operation),
 it defines parameters for the Autotag job.
-PDF Autotag API has a few different options, in this example we will be genrating report along with tagged PDF and shift heading as well.
+PDF Autotag API has a few different options, in this example we will be generating report along with tagged PDF and shift heading as well.

 7) The next code block submits the job and gets the result: